 DPAS, a wholly-owned subsidiary of Banque Degroof Petercam Luxembourg S.A.
 (BDPL), is the result of the merger in 2016 of Degroof Gestion Institutionnelle - Luxembourg S.A. with Petercam Institutional Asset Management S.A.
-Approved as a UCITS management company in accordance with Chapter 15 of the law of 17 December 2010 and as an alternative investment fund manager (AIFM), DPAS provides its services to the Degroof Petercam Group's UCIs as well as to third party initiators, thanks to the integrated UCITS/AIFM services as well as a specific offering of Currency Hedging, Asset Management and Risk Management.
+Approved as a UCITS management company in accordance with Chapter 15 of the law of 17 December 2010 and as an authorised alternative investment fund manager (AIFM), DPAS provides its services to the Degroof Petercam Group's UCIs as well as to third party initiators, thanks to the integrated UCITS/ AIFM services as well as a specific offering of Currency Hedging, Asset Management and Risk Management.
+With a balance sheet total of EUR 91.4 million and equity of EUR 25.3 million after the dividend payment of EUR 35 million in December 2022, DPAS ended 2022 with net income of EUR 16.2 million, down 32.5% compared to net income of EUR 24 million in 2021.